civol/HDLRuby/README.md

 end
 ```

-As seen in the code above, a new construct `sreturn` can be used for returning a value from anywhere inside the function.
+As shown above, the `sreturn` construct is used to return a value from within the body of an `sdef` function.

-When a recursion is present, HDLRuby automatically defines a stack for storing the return state and the arguments of the function.
-The size of the stack is heuristically set to the maximum number of bits of the arguments of the function when it is recursively called.
-For example, for the previous `fact` function, if when called, `n` is 16-bit, the stack will be able to hold 16 recursions.
-If this heuristic does not match the circuit's needs, the size can be forced as a second argument when defining the function.
-For example, the following code sets the size to 32 whatever the arguments are:
+When recursion is used, HDLRuby automatically allocates a stack to store the return state and the function arguments.
+The stack size is heuristically determined based on the maximum bit width of the function arguments at the time of the recursive call.

+For example, if the argument `n` in the fact function is 16 bits, the stack will support up to 16 recursive calls.

+If this heuristic is insufficient, you can manually set the stack size by providing a second argument to `sdef`:

 ```ruby
 sdef(:fact,32) do |n|